-We want to thank everyone who helped make this research successful from the bottom of our hearts and the development of this journal article.
+We would like to express our deepest gratitude to all those who have contributed to the success of this research and the development of this journal article.
 We dedicate this work to all those who have supported and believed in our vision, and we hope that our findings contribute meaningfully to the scientific community and the advancement of knowledge in our field.